 My advice would be to always look for opportunities for growth.
 It doesn’t matter what you’re doing – whether it’s at university or at a workplace where you’re already working that might not have anything to do with accounting or business.
 Always look for opportunities to grow; particularly those opportunities that put you outside your comfort zone.
 It might be daunting at the start, but they’re the type of opportunities that are going to pay big dividends in the future.

 Ready to pursue a career in Business or Accounting?
-CDU’s Professional Placement Program provides students the opportunity to put the theoretical concepts you learn in a classroom into practice in a professional setting, normally in a position under the supervision of a qualified mentor.
+The Professional Placement Program run by CDU's College of Business and Law provides postgraduate students the opportunity to put theoretical concepts into practice in a professional setting, normally in a position under the supervision of a qualified mentor.